Abyei: Protests

 Protests were held in at least two Southern states, Upper Nile and Warrap, over the occupation of Abyei by Northern forces.
 Labor leader Abraham Sebit, leading the protest in Malakal, Upper Nile, asked for intervention by the United Nations and suggested a no-fly zone could be established over Abyei.
 Governor Nyadeng Malek of Warrap also condemned the occupation.

+Pollution

+The air is moderately polluted.
+Greater than the maximum limit established for one year by WHO.
+A long-term exposure constitutes a health risk.

 Ceasefire and enforcement

 A deal on demilitarization was reached on 20 June 2011.
-The United Nations Interim Security Force for Abyei, consisting of Ethiopian troops commanded by Lieutenant General Tadesse Werede Tesfay, were to be deployed under a UNSC resolution from 27 June 2011.
+The United Nations Interim Security Force for Abyei (UNISFA), consisting of Ethiopian troops commanded by Lieutenant General Tadesse Werede Tesfay, were deployed under a UNSC resolution from 27 June 2011.
+The UNISFA mandate has periodically been extended.

 The peacekeepers began arriving in Abyei on 15 July 2011 after traveling overland from Ethiopia, just under a week after South Sudan formally declared its independence.
-Both countries continue to claim Abyei, but the presence of the Ethiopians is intended to prevent the military of either from attempting to wrest control of it.
+Both countries continue to claim Abyei, but the presence of UNISFA peacekeepers is intended to prevent the military of either from attempting to wrest control of it.

+Nonetheless, in 2024 one of the UN peacekeepers was killed when their base in Agok was attacked.